Andrew-code2020/flaskchatapp/README.md

 Another blue button should appear to click: *Open Browser*.

-To run a backend Python file, type `python3 app.py`, if your Python file is named `app.py` of course.
+To run a backend Python file, type `python3 app.py or python3 run.py if your Python file is named `app.py` of course.

 A blue button should appear to click: *Make Public*,